Mellnik/zwarfare/README.md

 # Compiler setup

-For release/live builds we're using "-O1 -d0" as compiler parameters.
+For release/live builds use "-O1 -d0" as compiler parameters.
 For debug builds "-d3".

 # Layout